Galaxy mergers classification using CNNs trained on S\'ersic models, residuals and raw images: Introduction

 The performance of these networks vary due to many factors, including differences in setup. \cite{margalef2024galaxy} conducted a systematic and consistent study between machine learning-based detection methods to understand the relative performance of different ML methods using the same training and test data.
 A total of six ML methods have been tested, based on the same mock IllustrisTNG simulation images generated to mimic the HSC data.
 All CNNs that were not pre-trained with other galaxy images show similar results, using different architectures.
 This may indicate that preprocessing the training data is a more important factor compared to the choice of parameters of the CNNs.
 The above works do not exhaust the issue of classifying mergers with CNNs and there are also other works on this topic. \citep[e.g.][]{walmsley2019identification,wang2020towards,ferreira2020galaxy,nevin2019accurate,sanchez2023identification}

 The previous work on creating a CNN classifier for classifying merger galaxies relied on image preprocessing limited to augmentation and normalization \citep{ackermann2018using,pearson2019identifying,pearson2022north,ciprijanovic2020deepmerge,bickley2021convolutional}.
 The wide range of characteristic features of mergers and their irregularity, especially subtle peculiarities, may cause these features to be inadequately captured by the network or get mixed up with other galaxy structures. \citet{mantha2019studying} explored the use of S{\'e}rsic profile subtraction to extract merging features.
 They developed a tool that extracts and quantifies residual substructures hosted by galaxies.
 This tool can help to clarify how merger signatures are identified, could enhance efforts to connect observed galaxy morphology to the underlying physical processes of merging, and improve merger detection techniques.
+In particular, a fully automatic merger‑finding method based on the morphology of residual images after Sérsic model subtraction demonstrates that residual‑based diagnostics can effectively isolate disturbed systems in large samples \citep{hoyos2012new}.

 In this work, we create model images for each galaxy using S{\'e}rsic profile fits applied to every image.
 We then subtract these model images from the originals to produce the residual images.
 This process leaves behind everything that does not match the profile, possibly emphasizing faint merger peculiarities such as diffuse structures or tidal features.
 It is believed that they are of great importance for the classification \citep{pearson2022north}, so we want to explore whether CNNs can be trained on these faint structures.
 Rather than simply attempting to improve overall classification accuracy, our approach aims to provide physical insight into what information CNNs utilize for merger identification.
 By isolating different morphological components through S{\'e}rsic profile fitting and subtraction, we can quantify the relative importance of bulk galaxy properties versus faint tidal features.
 This work tests and compares CNNs trained on three distinct datasets: \begin{itemize} \item CNN 1, trained on original images, \item CNN 2, trained on S{\'e}rsic profile images, \item CNN 3, trained on residual images. \end{itemize}